dbcli/pgcli/docs/pages/dialogs.rst

 Input box
 ---------

-The :func:`~prompt_toolkit.shortcuts.dialogs.input_dialog` function can display an input box.
+The :func:`~prompt_toolkit.shortcuts.input_dialog` function can display an input box.
 It will return the user input as a string.

 .. code:: python

-    from prompt_toolkit.shortcuts.dialogs import input_dialog
+    from prompt_toolkit.shortcuts import input_dialog

     text = input_dialog(
         title='Input dialog example',